AlexandrosPanag/HMU_Comp_Mobile_App/README.md

 ## Setup
-Download the mobile apk through your smartphone android device, ensure that your phone's installation settings are "Allow access from Unknown Apps -> Yes" & you're set to go!
+Download the mobile apk through your smartphone android device, ensure that your phone's installation settings are "Allow access from Unknown Apps -> Yes" & you're ready to launch the application!

 ## Usage